The Governing Body

 Michael Walton, MA, MBA, FRICS

 Mr Walton is an Old Malvernian and a graduate of Cambridge University and a postgraduate of City University.
 He is a Fellow of the Royal Institution of Chartered Surveyors and a Chartered Member of the Chartered Institute for Securities & Investment.
-He has spent his career in real estate investment management and has for the last 16 years been Chief Executive of his own business that advises Governments and Institutions on real estate investment throughout Western Europe.
-He has served as a Governor of Edgeborough School for five years, including three as Chair of the Strategy Development Committee.
-He attends the School Health and Safety Committee on behalf of the Governing Body and sits on the Edgeborough School and Projects and Planning Committees.
+He has spent his career in real estate investment management and has for the last 18 years been Chief Executive of his own business that advises Governments and Institutions on real estate investment throughout Western Europe.
+He served as a Governor of Edgeborough School for five years, including three as Chair of the Strategy Development Committee.
+He attends the School's Health and Safety Committee meetings on behalf of the Governing Body and sits on the Committees for Audit, Risk and Compliance, Projects and Planning and Edgeborough School.